| |

 papers discuss the slope length algorithms in more detail, including the

 differences/similarities of the IDRISI/ARC and USLE/RUSLE code.
-Finally,
+The 2000, 2001, and 2004 papers represent updates of the

 the Dunn and Hickey paper discusses differences among the different available